 In May 2022, Smartclip - the ad-tech business of RTL Deutschland - acquired 100 per cent of Realytics, a French ad-tech company that is spearheading the convergence between TV and digital in Europe.
 The combined ad-tech solutions of Smartclip and Realytics help to measure the impact of TV campaigns on websites.
 The integration of Paris-based Realytics into Smartclip's ad-tech stack marks Smartclip's entry into the French market.
-The consideration transferred amounted to $\varepsilon$ 7 million and was fully paid in cash.
-The purchase price allocation resulted in goodwill of $\varepsilon$ 8 million, mainly reflecting revenue synergies by the roll-out of Realytics' offerings across other RTL Group countries and cost synergies.
+The consideration transferred amounted to €7 million and was fully paid in cash.
+The purchase price allocation resulted in goodwill of €8 million, mainly reflecting revenue synergies by the roll-out of Realytics' offerings across other RTL Group countries and cost synergies.
 Goodwill is not tax deductible and was allocated to the RTL Deutschland cash-generating unit.
 In the financial year 2022, transaction-related costs were insignificant and have been recognised in profit or loss as other operating expenses.
-Since the initial consolidation, Realytics has contributed $\varepsilon$ 1 million to Group revenue and $\varepsilon$ -2 million to Group profit or loss.
-If consolidated as at 1 January 2022, Realytics would have contributed $\varepsilon$ 2 million to Group revenue and $\varepsilon$ -3 million to Group profit or loss.
+Since the initial consolidation, Realytics has contributed €1 million to Group revenue and €-2 million to Group profit or loss.

 In November 2022, Fremantle acquired 55 per cent of 72 Films, an independent TV production company focusing on documentaries and factual entertainment.
 The acquisition further underlines Fremantle's strategic plan to invest in and help develop premium production companies with exceptional creative talents.
 The consideration transferred amounted to €51 million, of which €44 million was paid in cash.
-Earn-out consideration amounted to €50 million.
+Earn-out consideration amounted to €7 million.
 The preliminary purchase price allocation at a very early stage resulted in provisional goodwill of €50 million, mainly reflecting the expertise of the management and synergy potential with Fremantle.
 Goodwill is not tax deductible and was allocated to the Fremantle cash-generating unit.
 Further, in connection with the acquisition, the related put options on the remaining 45 per cent share capital were recognised for an amount of €39 million through equity for the present value of the redemption amount.
 In the financial year 2022, transaction-related costs amounted to €1 million and have been recognised in profit or loss as other operating expenses.
-Since the initial consolidation, 72 Films has contributed €3 million to Group profit or loss.
+Since the initial consolidation, 72 Films has contributed €3 million to Group revenue and €1 million to Group profit or loss.
 If consolidated as at 1 January 2022, 72 Films would have contributed €25 million to Group revenue and €2 million to Group profit or loss.